starsky logo

 The challenge

-The founders wanted a demo in less than 100 days
+The founders wanted a working demo in less than 100 days

 Early teleop team